SSL Demystified – Why your site needs SSL and how it improves Google Rankings

-An Single SSL Certificate such as the SSL Plus from Digicert secures one domain, making sure that all information a user accesses on that domain remains totally private and secure from 3rd parties.
+A Single SSL Certificate such as the SSL Plus from Digicert secures one domain, keeping all information on the domain private and secure from 3rd parties.

 [accordion-item title=”Multi-Domain SSL: For Service Providers, Agencies, and Securing Multi-Domains”]

-With a multi-domain SSL Certificate, administrators have the flexibility to customise and match the domain names being secured by quickly adding or removing names as needed.
-Multi-domain makes it easy to add a large number of client domains onto one certificate, making securing multiple Websites simple and easy.
+With a multi-domain SSL Certificate, administrators can customise and match the domain names as they can quickly add or remove names as needed.
+As the name suggests, a multi-domain SSL Certificate lets you add numerous client domains to one certificate, making it easier than ever to secure multiple sites.
 For example, with a multi-domain certificate you could secure:

 [accordion-item title=”Wildcard SSL Certificate: For Large Websites or Securing Subdomains”]

 A Wildcard certificate is a single-source solution for domain-wide SSL security.
-With a Wildcard certificate, administrators specify which domain to secure (e.g. *.mysite.com) and then implement a single certificate on their entire Website, regardless of whether they have one or 1000 servers.
+It enables administrators to specify which domain to secure (e.g. *.mysite.com) and then use the single certificate on their entire Website, regardless of whether they have one or 1000 servers.

 Administrators can apply for one certificate and then use it on multiple sub-domains like: